MMathster/MMathster.github.io/_pages/about.md

 computational exploration using Python and Mathematica.
-This integration is not supplementary — it is part of the methodology: symbolic derivation proceeds alongside computational cross-checking, and interactive constructions in GeoGebra support structural intuition before formalization.
+This integration is not supplementary — it is part of the methodology: symbolic derivation proceeds alongside computational cross-checking, and interactive constructions in GeoGebra, Desmos and Jupyter support structural intuition before formalization.

 <hr>